 Thus if the agents reach agreement, it is an agreement on a plan which neither of them has any reason to think problematic.
-In [25, 26] we called this kind of dialogue a negotiation.
-From the perspective of Walton and Krabbe's typology it isn't a negotiation-it is closer to a deliberation with the agents discussing what they will do.
+In [24, 25] we called this kind of dialogue a negotiation, but from the perspective of Walton and Krabbe's typology it isn't a negotiation it is closer to a deliberation with the agents discussing what they will do.